-The Scheme's investment objective and strategy is to acquire the Land, complete the Forest Management Plan to maximise the value of the Treecrop for eventual harvest and distribute the proceeds to Investors.
+The Scheme's investment objective and strategy is to acquire the Land, complete the Forest Management Plan to maximise the value of the Trees for eventual harvest and distribute the proceeds to Investors.

-Key existing and proposed Scheme property
+Key existing and proposed Scheme Property

-The main Scheme property is the Land (which is second rotation forestry land, classified as pre-1990 forest land under the Climate Change Response Act 2002), plus re-planted trees (established or to be reestablished) as follows:
+The main property of the Scheme is the Land (which is second rotation forestry land classified as pre-1990 forest land under the Climate Change Response Act 2002), plus re-planted trees (established or to be re-established).
+Refer to the table below which sets out the total area (in hectares) of each block of Land.